Matalam: Geography

 Matalam is a palm shape municipality.
 It is centrally located right at the heart of the province of Cotabato.
-It is bounded on the east by the municipality of Kidapawan; on the west by Kabacan; on the south by M’lang and on the north by the Municipalities of President Roxas and Carmen.
+It is bounded on the east by the Kidapawan City, Municipalities of Antipas and Pres.
+Roxas; on the north by Municipality of Pres.
+Roxas; on the west by Municipality of Kabacan; and on the south by Municipality of M’lang.
 It lies along the Cotabato-Davao National Highway occupying the large portion of the Arakan Valley.

 Barangays

 Matalam is politically subdivided into 34 barangays.
 Each barangay consists of puroks while some have sitios.